About Vafa’s Founder

 Who is Vafa’s Founder?

 Fatemeh Motamedi was born in Qazvin in 1950.
 She has a BA in English literature.
-She taught for eight years in high schools.
+She taught English in high schools for eight years.

-She loved animals since she was a kid, when she remembers suffering from seeing the injustice that animals bore.
-She was very sad when she saw the hunger, lack of shelter and abuse that stray dogs and cats went through.
-She was aware of the suffering and pain of other animals in slaughterhouses, zoos, circuses, clothing industry, laboratories and transportation and hunting.
-This is why, more than 40 years ago, she adopted non-violence toward animals as a method in her life and became a vegetarian.
+She loved animals since she was a child when she remembers emotional suffering from seeing the injustice that animals endured.
+She was very sad when she saw the hunger, lack of shelter, and abuse that stray dogs and cats went through.
+She was aware of the suffering and pain of other animals in slaughterhouses, zoos, circuses, clothing industry, laboratories, transportation, and hunting.
+This is why, more than 40 years ago, she adopted a non-violence approach toward animals as her lifestyle and became a vegetarian in her early 20s.

 Before founding the CAL (Center for Animal Lovers) in 2003, she worked with Dr. Marjani to castrate and feed the dogs in her own neighborhood.